vythrey/US_Superstore_Data_Dashboard/README.md

 1. **Creating Visualizations**:
     - Developed visualizations for Sales Analytics, Profit Analytics, and Demographic Analytics.
     - Used bookmarks and a navigation pane to help viewers navigate through the three segments of the report:
-        - **Sales Analytics**: Visualizations include bar charts, line charts, and pie charts to represent sales data.
+        - **Sales Analytics**: Visualizations include bar charts, line charts, and donut charts to represent sales data.
-        - **Profit Analytics**: Visualizations include bar charts and pie charts to analyze profitability.
+        - **Profit Analytics**: Visualizations include bar charts, line charts and donut charts to analyze profitability.
-        - **Demographic Analytics**: Visualizations include maps and bar charts to analyze customer demographics.
+        - **Demographic Analytics**: Visualizations include tree maps, line charts and bar charts to analyze customer demographics.
-    - Added slicers for regions and filters to provide insights into top sales, top profits, and the number of orders for different product categories and customer segments.
+    - Added slicers for regions, states or provinces and filters to provide insights into top sales, top profits, and the number of orders for different product categories and customer segments.
     - Analyzed trends for sales, profits, and the number of orders over the available period of data.

 2. **Customizing the Report**: